- Home Roasting -

 When the beans are going through their turn point (drying phase), and are going from green to yellow, you will notice the aroma of the bean changing, and smelling something like bread baking in the oven.
 At this point, steadily increase the temperature of the hob, but not too harshly / all at once (if you get this part wrong you will know in your brew, you will taste hints of grassiness).

 As you enter the roast phase, the bean is starting to turn brown in colour and is resembling coffee as we know it.
-As you reach a temperature of around 196 degrees C, you will hear the beans enter their 1st crack.
+As you reach a temperature of around 200 degrees C +, you will hear the beans enter their 1st crack.
 At this point you can decided if you are looking for an “acidity” taste roast, opposed to “body”.
 At the stage you are fairly safe to remove your roast from the heat source, obtaining a medium roast.

-However, if you like a dark roast carry on with it, and at around 210 to 215 degrees C you will hear the bean enter 2nd crack, you are now entering the “body” phase of your roast.
+However, if you like a darker roast, carry on heating, and at around 220 degrees C + you will hear the bean enter 2nd crack, you are now entering the “body” phase of your roast, this phase will happen till around 230 degree C.

 Weigh the beans again and you should have lost circa 20% of the weight, for example, starting green weight 100g, roasted weight 80g.